aiji42/next-fortress/README.md

 - Using Next.js >=12

 This plugin depends on the middleware of Next.js v12.
-If you are using Next.js v11 or earlier, please use next-with-split [v2](https://www.npmjs.com/package/next-fortress/v/2.2.2).
+If you are using Next.js v11 or earlier, please use [next-fortress v2](https://www.npmjs.com/package/next-fortress/v/2.2.2).

 ## Installation